Difference Between Joint Venture and Strategic Alliance

 What is Joint Venture?

 A joint venture is a single entity created by two or more companies coming together.
-This is done by signing an official agreement or contact, after which the companies involved become one legal entity.
+This is done by signing an official agreement or contract, after which the companies involved become one legal entity.

-It is usually done to enhance the efficiency of working, share risks, share profits, and even access new customers and markets.
+It is done to enhance the efficiency of working, share risks, share profits, and even access new customers and markets.

 However, on forming a joint venture, the risk involved in operations does decrease by a downfold.